 About Hono

-JSX support means you can build full-stack applications with server-side rendering without React.
-Combined with htmx, you can build interactive applications with minimal client-side JavaScript.
+Hono also supports JSX natively, which means you can build full-stack applications with server-side rendering without pulling in React.
+Pair it with htmx and you get interactive applications with almost no client-side JavaScript — a pattern that's gained serious traction for content sites and dashboards.

 Pros & Cons